greleigh/Logic-GU-new/_profiles/martin.md

 ---
-name: Graham E Leigh
+name: Martin Kaså
-short_name: Graham
+short_name: Martin
-sort_by: Leigh
+sort_by: Kaså
 position: Senior Lecturer

 align: right
-image: prof_pic.jpg
+image: martin.jpg
 image_circular: false # crops the image to make it circular
 ---
-My research interests concern the interface between the three facets of logic: mathematical, philosophical and computational logic.
-I have worked in proof theory, theories of truth, non-classical logics, computational content of logics, and modal logic.
+My background is in philosophical logic, with a focus on formal systems for trial-and-error processes.
+Recently, my research interests have shifted somewhat towards argumentation theory and (logical) philosophy of language.
+In particular the application of foundational theories in philosophical semantics and pragmatics to practically useful argumentation analysis.